Overview

 2. Validate Required Fields: Ensure all required fields are present

-3. Implement Idempotency: Use orderId to handle duplicate events
+3. Implement Idempotency: Use id to handle duplicate events

 4. Respond Quickly: Process webhooks within 30 seconds